Article by Sana Commerce

 2. Growing customer expectations: Customer demands have crossed the Rubicon of expectations.
 They’re only becoming more and more sophisticated in both B2C and B2B worlds, and this won’t change any time soon.
 The only way to meet and hopefully surpass those expectations is by connecting online and office channels with systems that not only use information efficiently, but with systems that engage customers the way they want to be engaged.

-3. Retailer readiness: Businesses are recognizing that the online and offline worlds must be one and the same when it comes to customer experience.
+3. Retailer readiness: Businesses are recognising that the online and offline worlds must be one and the same when it comes to customer experience.
 The retail world is willing to adopt new business models, and a new form of digital marketing strategy.

 May the Best Shopping Experience Win!